 It will be repeated often that your schoolwork, and whatever else you have going on in your life, is your priority.
 This internship is designed to allow you to accumulate your internship hours during times that are most convenient for you.
-It will happen occasionally that you will be asked to be somewhere at a specific location and time, but mostly you can schedule your hours any way you want.
+It will happen occasionally that you will be asked to be somewhere at a specific location and time, but mostly you can schedule your hours in your own way.

 To report your hours and activity, keep in mind that reporting to your school is one thing and reporting to UNA-Orlando is another thing.